dilanx/GamerBot/README.md

 Also most of the code is in one file because when I tried putting them in multiple files I kept getting circular dependency errors and I didn't really know nor have the time to learn how to fix that so whatever.
 The code is still structured in a way that I can separate out into separate files later on.

+## Changelog
+See all of GamerBot's pog champ features here: http://docs.blockhead7360.com/changelogs/swwa-20010

 ---

 gamer bot pog uwu :)

 Made Feb 23, 2021

 I wanna work on some machine learning and AI stuff with this bc that sounds fun.
 So I should probably tell you that every time you send a message containing gamer bot's name in a channel it can access, it saves it to a file on my computer, noting your user id, channel id, and time as well :).
-It would be really cool if it could behave naturally like humans; for example, remembering stuff
+This means if you sent a message to gamer bot but deleted it, I'd technically still be able to see it.
+If you don't want your messages to it saved let me know but like it's fine bro.
+Also, tt would be really cool if it could behave naturally like humans; for example, changing its mood depending on how people talk to it, and then forgetting about old feelings over time (hence the saving of messages and timestamps).